boest02/blog-site/src/content/blog/summer-writing-retreat.md

 **What Inspired the Summer Writing Retreat?**

 When I was a little girl,  I would write a Summer Bucket List every year at the start of summer— filled with little dreams that I could check-off along the way.
-From dancing in the raining to making daisy chains, each item represented a season of endless possibilities.
+From dancing in the rain to making daisy chains, each item represented a season of endless possibilities.

 Somewhere in my twenties, life got busy with a career and trying to figure out my place in this world, and I stopped making those lists.